-Table 21-9.5 King Kamehameha III at Thomas Square/Honolulu Museum of Art Special District Project Classification Activity/Use Required Permit Special Conditions Signs E Directly illuminated signs prohibited fronting Thomas Square Tree removal over 6 inches in diameter m/E Minor in front yard and sidewalk area only [Detached dwellings and duplex units] Single-unit, two-unit, and duplex-unit dwellings, and accessory structures E Grading and stockpiling E Major exterior modification, alteration, repair, or addition to King Kamehameha III at Thomas Square or Honolulu Museum of Art М
+Table 21-9.5 King Kamehameha III at Thomas Square/Honolulu Museum of Art Special District Project Classification Activity/Use Required Permit Special Conditions Signs E Directly illuminated signs prohibited fronting Thomas Square Tree removal over 6 inches in diameter m/E Minor in front yard and sidewalk area only [Detached dwellings and duplex units] Single-unit, two-unit, and duplex-unit dwellings, and accessory structures E Grading and stockpiling Е Major exterior modification, alteration, repair, or addition to King Kamehameha III at Thomas Square or Honolulu Museum of Art М Major exterior repair, alteration, or addition to all structures except King Kamehameha III at Thomas Square or Honolulu Museum of Art m Minor exterior repair, alteration, or addition to all structures, that does not adversely change the character or appearance of the structure m/E Minor only when involving King Kamehameha III at Thomas Square or Honolulu Museum of Art

-Table 21-9.5 King Kamehameha III at Thomas Square/Honolulu Museum of Art Special District Project Classification Activity/Use Required Permit Special Conditions Major exterior repair, alteration, or addition to all structures except King Kamehameha III at Thomas Square or Honolulu Museum of Art m Minor exterior repair, alteration, or addition to all structures, that does not adversely change the character or appearance of the structure m/E Minor only when involving King Kamehameha III at Thomas Square or Honolulu Museum of Art Interior repairs, alterations, and renovations to all structures E Demolition of historic structures М Demolition of nonhistoric structures E Fences and walls E Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters, and other elements in public rights-of-way m Major above-grade infrastructure improvements not covered elsewhere, including new roadways, road widenings, new substations, new parks, and significant improvements to existing parks m Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E New buildings not covered above m

-\Notes: "Infrastructure" includes roadways, sewer, water, electrical, gas, cable television, telephone, drainage and recreational facilities.

-A special district permit is not required for activities and uses classified as exempt, as well as other project types which do not fall into one of the categories listed above.
-These activities and uses, however, must still conform to the applicable objectives and standards of the special district.
-This conformance will be determined at the building permit application stage.
+Table 21-9.5 King Kamehameha III at Thomas Square/Honolulu Museum of Art Special District Activity/Use Required Permit Special Conditions Interior repairs, alterations, and renovations to all structures E Demolition of historic structures М Demolition of nonhistoric structures Е Fences and walls Е Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters, and other elements in public rights-of-way m Major above-grade infrastructure improvements not covered elsewhere, including new roadways, road widenings, new substations, new parks, and significant improvements to existing parks m Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E New buildings not covered above m Notes: "Infrastructure" includes roadways, sewer, wate and recreational facilities. r, electrical, gas, cable television, telephone, drainage A special district permit is not required for activities and u which do not fall into one of the categories listed above. the applicable objectives and standards of the special dispermit application stage.
+These activities and uses, however, must still conform to LegendProject classification: M = Major m = Minor E = Exempt for creative redevelopment not possible under a strict adherence to the development standards of the special district.
+Flexibility may be provided for project density, height, precinct, transitional height setbacks, yards, open space, and landscaping when timely, demonstrable contributions benefiting the community and the stability, function, and overall ambiance and appearance of Waikiki are produced.